Erotemic/crall-thesis-2017/newchap4_algos.md

     * Probabilistic multi-class classification
     * Fast to train
 * Random Forests can make probabilistic classifications

-### Choosing operating points
-* For each classifier choose an operating point for each class.
-* Pairs of annotations above these operating points can be safely labeled as one of the six states in:
-     {match, no-match, not-comparable} X {photobomb, not-photobomb}.
-* Use ROC evaluation criteria for determining operating points.
+* See Experiments for details on choosing operating points
-    * Need to take special care in the multiclass-case
-    * See experiments

 --------------------------------------
-4.3 Prioritizing edges for user-review
+##4.3 Prioritizing edges for user-review
 --------------------------------------
 Problem: Even with automatic review user input is still needed.
 This forms an active learning problem.
 Humans need to be in the loop in order for the users